-The Archdiocese of Verapoly, the mother diocese of all dioceses in Kerala was originally known as the Vicariate of Malabar.
-The Vicariate of Malabar has its origin in 1657, with the arrival of Carmelite Missionaries, most prominent among whom was Father Joseph of St. Mary, better known as Joseph Sebastiani.
-They had been deputed under Father Hyacinth as Apostolic Commissar, by Pope Alexander VII to effect a reconciliation of St. Thomas Christians of the Syro – Chaldaic Rite, who had seceded from their Archbishop Francis Garcia S.J.
-The majority of them had in 1653 revolted against the Archbishop and forsaking his authority by taking an oath for the purpose at the foot of a cross – thereafter called the “Coonen Cross” situated in Mattancherry, had made their own Archdeacon the Archbishop.By the efforts of Sebastiani, a large number of seceders were brought back to the true fold.
-Nevertheless, they refused to be under the authority of their lawful Archbishop or under any prelate of the Jesuit Order known as the “Paulists”.
+The Archdiocese of Verapoly was originally known as the “Apostolic Vicariate of Malabar”.
+It has its origins in 1657, with the arrival of Carmelite Missionaries, most prominent among whom was Father Joseph of St. Mary, better known as Joseph Sebastiani.
+They had been deputed by Pope Alexander VII to effect reconciliation of St. Thomas Christians of the Syro – Chaldaic Rite, who had seceded from their Archbishop forsaking his authority by taking an oath for that purpose at the foot of a cross – thereafter called the ‘Coonen Cross’ situated in Mattancherry, had illegally made their Archdeacon the Archbishop by going through a farcical ceremony .By the efforts of Sebastiani a large number of seceders were brought back to the true fold.
+Nevertheless, they refused to be under the authority of their lawful Archbishop or under any prelate of the Jesuit Order known as the ‘Paulists’